jihunni/Linux/Software_Cheminfo/GROMACS.md

 ```

-Energy minimization (EM) : EM ensured that we have a reasonable starting structure, in terms of geometry and solvent orientation.
+## Energy minimization (EM) : EM ensured that we have a reasonable starting structure, in terms of geometry and solvent orientation.
+The purpose of energy minimization is not to find the global or local minimum, but to escape from the force in high gradient and avoid protein collapse.
 `nunu.mdp` file
 ```
 ; minim.mdp - used as input into grompp to generate em.tpr